Allowing people to work is giving them their right to be human; it is giving them their right to live a normal life.

 But I have a career and I wanted to advance.
 All I wanted was the choice to work where I wanted to work and get paid for it.
 I didn’t have that.
 I missed the independence, I missed travelling.
 I missed living a normal life.

-You can’t just deprive people from their right to work.
+You can’t just deprive people of their right to work.
 If people want to work and you don’t allow them to work, not only do you make them dependent on some system, that gives them food and accommodation, but you expose them to mental health issues.
 I lived through this for three years and know first-hand what the implications are.
 Allowing people to work is giving them their right to be human; it is giving them their right to live a normal life.

 2014 was a good year for me.
 I was granted refugee status and I gave birth to a little girl.
 My daughter is my life; she is my everything.
 She loving.
 She’s beautiful.
 She is all the good things you can imagine about a child.
 But I feel that I am not allowing my baby to grow up because I don’t want to waste any more time.